quarkus-qe/quarkus-test-suite/README.md

 - Verifies Proof Of Key for Code Exchange support for a Keycloak and Red Hat Single Sign-On together with OIDC Single Page Application logout flow

+### `security/keycloak-oidc-client-standalone`

+Verifies Dev Mode experience using `quarkus-oidc-client` extension without `quarkus-oidc` extension.
+Verifies the logs when using custom and default Keycloak service.
+Verifies that it's possible to get token when using Keycloak Dev service.

 ### `securty/oidc-client-mutual-tls`

 Verifies OIDC client can be authenticated as part of the `Mutual TLS` (`mTLS`) authentication process